Follow us on Twitter!

-Quickly backup and restore your MySQL database
+Quickly backup and restore your MySQL/MariaDB database

 It's very important that you have a backup plan of your MySQL database.
 Loosing even a single day's worth of data can be frustrating and critical to your business.
 If you have shell (command-line) access to your database server, here is a very easy and quick backup method: Use mysqldump.